patrickdevivo/jsonkv/README.md

 ## jsonkv 🌲

-Convert lists of KV pairs to JSON and vice versa.
+Convert lists of KV pairs to JSON and vice versa, based on a separator character.

 Calling `ToKVs` with a JSON blob like this:
 ```js